Cloudslab/TrustMesh/k3s-cluster-setup-guide/K3S_CLUSTER_SETUP.md

 ## 1. K3S Server Setup

-1. Locate the `setup-k3s-server.sh` script in the current directory.
+1. In the first of your 6 nodes, locate the `setup-k3s-server.sh` script in the current directory.

 2. Grant execution permission to the script:
    ```bash